 - Runs the Center for Cancer Prevention and Control Research (CPCR) to educate and inform low-income and disadvantaged communities

-JCCC has a highly qualified team of mesothelioma experts from all kinds of medical disciplines.
-Their experience and dedication translate into real results and indispensable expertise for patients with this rare form of cancer.
+UCLA Medical Center Los Angeles has a highly qualified team of mesothelioma experts from various medical disciplines.
+Their experience and dedication translate into actual results and the necessary expertise for patients with this rare form of cancer.

-Beginning in 1997, the Comprehensive Mesothelioma Program at UCLA has looked for optimal ways to improve and extend the lives of mesothelioma patients.
-The program makes use of the latest lung-sparing procedures and postoperative treatments to help mesothelioma patients live longer healthier lives.
+Since 1997, the Comprehensive Mesothelioma Program at UCLA has looked for optimal ways to improve and extend the lives of mesothelioma patients.
+The program uses the latest lung-sparing procedures and postoperative treatments to help mesothelioma patients live longer, healthier lives.

 Mesothelioma Doctors at UCLA Medical Center